umbraco/UmbracoDocs/10/umbraco-cms/reference/querying/udi-identifiers.md

 ## Usage

-You can use UDIs in many of the Querying and Management/Service APIs.
+You can use UDIs in some of the Querying and Management/Service APIs.

 There are 2 types of UDIs: